 A large, lagoon-style pool takes centre stage at the hotel.
 Lined by a terrace with sunbeds to enjoy the sea views from.

 Open for breakfast, lunch and dinner with children's options, this restaurant makes a statement with an arched, glass ceiling.
-When the restaurant is closed for lunch it may be taken at the beach club.
+Dinner options include meat or fish, and there's show cooking, too.
 Special dietary needs and vegetarians can be catered for if prior notice is given.
 Highchairs are available.

 Open during the summer, the Beach Club waterpark overlooks the sea.
 There are rapids to float around on, waterslides, a pirate ship, splash zones and even giant sandpits with equally giant elephant statues.
 If that sounds too much like hard work, there are quieter areas with in-water sun loungers too.
-A shuttle bus service to the Beach Club is provided and the journey takes just a few minutes.
+A shuttle bus service to the Beach Club is provided and the journey takes just a few minutes - just ask at reception.

 TripAdvisor Reviews Show more reviews »